manuel-valles/guide-react-2020/README.md

 7. Dev Tools:
     - Parcel takes care of the variable NODE_ENV.
 Development is like 4x larger and 40x slower than production;
     - Strict Mode (<React.StrictMode></React.StrictMode>) helps you to feature prove your app, like not allowing to use things that will be sooned be deprecated.
-It can be
+It can be used just in sole components.
     ```javascript
     const App = () => {
         return (